 Solving a good problem for your clients will make you the most money by far.
 It’s that one thing.
 I’m repeating it because it is THAT important.

-Now that we know the only few things we need to focus on and what to ignore, let’s look at how we can make sure we do a good job at what’s important.
+Now that we know what to focus on and what to ignore, let’s look at how we can make sure we do a good job.

 I deliberately kept the above section short because you don’t need to worry about anything else.